 Actually, he stated that Homura is the protagonist...

 In Texhnolyze, while the story is focused on Ichise, Onishi and Shinji have greater impact on the story.

 Nanoha from Magical Girl Lyrical Nanoha is one of these, when you think about it.
-All four of the seasons so far have been focused on the characters she's affecting herself - Fate in the first season, the Wolkenritter/Hayate in A's, the Forwards and Vivio in StrikerS and Tohma and Lili in Force - leaving her development somewhat more subdued.
-And ViVid has her almost exclusively in the mentor role.
+All four of the seasons so far have been focused on the characters she's affecting herself - Fate in the first season, the Wolkenritter/Hayate in A's, the Forwards and Vivio in Striker(s) and Tohma and Lili in Force - leaving her development somewhat more subdued.
+Vivid has her almost exclusively in the mentor role.

 Sakuragi from Slam Dunk.
 He is definitely the main character of the story, with his development becoming more and more important to the plot.
 However, Rukawa and Akagi fit the hero mold better, as the Team Ace and Captain respectively.
 They are often the ones who carry the team.

 While Keiichi is undeniably The Hero of Higurashi no Naku Koro ni, Rika is the person who experiences the "Groundhog Day" Loop, and the person trying to figure out why she is always killed in the end of every arc.
 Keiichi's just the one who is actively trying to do so, and is unaware of the actual protagonist's plight.
 Usually.

 Jun from Rozen Maiden is this to Shinku; he's the master of Shinku (though she treats him like a servant), Hinaichigo (indirectly) and Suiseiseki and in the manga, eventually Souseiseki as well, but he himself is a Non-Action Guy most of the time, though he can provide useful support from the sidelines.
 Justified, since he's a human child and an unathletic hikikomori, and both the heroes and the antagonists are superpowered dolls.